The Aviation Law Review: United Kingdom

 104 Save with reference to employees, as to which see the Employer's Liability (Defective Equipment) Act 1969.

 106 In respect of England and Wales, see the Social Security (Recovery of Benefits) Act 1997 and Part 3 of the Health and Social Care (Community Health and Standards) Act 2003 (as amended) respectively.

 107 See Donkers v.
 Storm Aviation Ltd 1 All ER (Comm) 282.

-111 A 'small unmanned aircraft' is defined in the ANO, Schedule 1, as any unmanned aircraft, other than a balloon or a kite, having a mass of not more than 20kg without its fuel but including any articles or equipment installed in or attached to the aircraft at the commencement of its flight.
+111 ANO, Article 23.
+A small unmanned aircraft is defined for these purposes as any unmanned aircraft, other than a balloon or a kite, having a mass of not more than 20kg without its fuel but including any articles or equipment installed in or attached to the aircraft at the commencement of its flight: ANO, Schedule 1.